 In a new home, some of the major components will not wear out.
 The poured concrete basement, wood frame, electrical wiring, plumbing pipes, sheet rock over the 2×4’s, and the plaster or thin coat covering on the sheet rock will not wear out during your ownership.

 Most of the other components will wear out, discolor, or a new replacement trumps the repair costs.
 When they wear out depends on the climate, the care, the use, and the quality of the component.
 These components include the roof shingles, the furnace, the water heater, all appliances, floor coverings, and many others.
-Here is a link to a study conducted by the National Association of Home Builders (NAHB) that offers a list of life expectancies.
+Here is a link to a list of life expectancy of home components by interNACHI(National Association of Certified Home Inspectors that offers a list of life expectancies.

 The value of the component replacement model